 I am continually working on cultivating my relationship to nature and feel so blessed to be able to guide others in that experience.
 The landscape of forests and waterways throughout southern Ontario is so rich with opportunities to explore, grow, and slow down.

 Forest Therapy borrows nature connection and council practices from many cultures around the world and at home here on Turtle Island.
 I would like to acknowledge that today in the Guelph area, we stand on the land governed by the Between the Lakes Treaty No. 3 (1792) and the Dish with One Spoon Covenant.
 Guelph is located on the ancestral lands of the Attawandaron people and the treaty lands and territory of the Mississaugas of the Credit.
 At Rooted Heart, my intention is to build deeper connections between humans and nature, including connection to ourselves and the other humans around us.
 I am still figuring out exactly what it means for me to have a role in the reconciliation between aboriginal and settler populations.
 But I do understand how I can play a role in helping people reconcile their relationship with this borrowed, colonized land.
 Namwayut - we are all one.

-All photos on this site are owned by Kristina Domsic and Matthew Wartman and protected by local copyright laws.
+All photos on this site by Kristina Domsic and Matthew Wartman; protected by copyright.